 |The Golden Gate - Always a Welcome Sight|

 |South Bay Salt Flats|

 So ends, our wonderful two month adventure to.
 South Korea and Japan.

 We had a great time, and we are grateful that we maintained excellent health and energy throughout the journey.
 Never once did we fear for our safety.
 Everyone we met reinforced our faith humanity and the power of friendship.

 Heh!
 Heh!
 We are also glad that this is our last blog, perhaps you are too, until our next trip.

-All is Well with the Worrall Travel R’s, our last night in Kyoto.
+All is Well with With the Worrall Travel R’s sleeping in our own bed tonight.